metpallyv/Logistic_Regression/README.md

-# Logistic_Regression
+# Logistic_Regression for binary classification
-Goal of this project is to implement Logistic  Regression without using Machine Learning Libraries
+Goal of this project is to implement binary classification using Logistic  Regression without using Machine Learning Libraries

-In this project, I implemented logistic regression using gradient ascent algorithm.
+In this project, I implemented logistic regression for binary classification using gradient ascent algorithm.

 I implemented on three datasets for binary classification: